 How can you tell if a merger is being mismanaged?
-You will see several of these five major problems and the post merger costs that accompany them:
+You will see several of these major problems and the post-merger integration costs that accompany them:

 Bailing out by managers and executives is one of the first signals that a merger is being mismanaged.